cshorv/analogic-docs/docs/source/widgets.rst

 -  fixed: if widget fixed (flag)
 -  position: position of the widget
 -  skin: skin of the widget
--  backdrop:
+-  backdrop: boolean if display backdrop, default false
--  closeOnClickBackdrop:
+-  closeOnClickBackdrop: boolean, default true
--  heightFixed:
+-  heightFixed: boolean, default true
--  positionAndCalculateBestSpace:
+-  positionAndCalculateBestSpace: string (right, left)
--  fadingSpeed:
+-  fadingSpeed: int, default 300

 **Data connection to TM1:** NO

-Date Picker Widget
+DatePickerWidget
 ------------------

 **Description:** This widget allows users to select a date